You are currently viewing Hope on the Menu: Can What You Eat Help Hidradenitis Suppurativa?

 Listen to Your Body, Not Just the Internet

-Keep a “Food & Symptoms” journal for a few weeks.
+Keep a “food and symptoms” journal for a few weeks.
 You might notice trends that help you craft a personalized nutrition plan that supports your skin, gut, and overall health.

 We’re Here to Support You

-At Thrive Reconstructive Surgery, we know that healing from HS takes more than surgery alone.
-That’s why we take a whole-person approach, partnering with patients on everything from wound care to nutrition.
-Our network includes knowledgeable dietitians who understand the unique needs of HS patients, and we can help you build a plan that nourishes your skin and microbiome, without feeling restrictive.
+At Thrive Reconstructive Surgery, we understand that healing from HS takes more than surgery alone.
+That’s why we take a whole-person approach, supporting patients with everything from wound care to nutrition.
+Our network includes knowledgeable dietitians who understand the unique needs of HS patients, and we can help you build a plan that nourishes your skin and microbiome—without feeling restrictive.

-We also stay current on the latest research on the gut-skin axis, and we’re here to help you navigate the emerging science around diet, microbiome health, and inflammation in HS.
+We also stay current on the latest research on the gut-skin axis, and we’re here to help you navigate the emerging science on diet, microbiome health, and inflammation in HS.

 We believe in progress, not perfection.
 Whether you’re just starting to explore dietary changes or managing multiple aspects of HS, you don’t have to do it alone.